jweissman/nomos/README.md

 Beset on all sides by cities in revolt, and then Scoured by a mysterious catastrophe, which they call the Last Flood, the Nelian empire receded, and its king and capital fled back with it to the Nel homelands.

-And for a time Atast even had a golden age of solace, but without an imperial budget and then still after many years, at last the city walls crumbled and the ancient hold fell; and so the towers of Old Atast could no longer stand the desert's test...
+And for a time Atast even had a golden age of solace, but without an imperial budget and then still after many years, at last the city walls crumbled and the ancient hold fell;
+and so the towers of Old Atast could no longer stand the desert's test...

 Yet the old city survived for a time.
-(Some of the nomad tribes seem to remember them well.)
+(Some of the nomad tribes seem to remember it well.)

 The city seems to have died finally by the drying up of ancient Niv'eh, its great spring.
 Its pastures fallow, the population dwindled.
 And the ancient Atastean high temple to Atrakarata, which we call the Atraeceum, fell into disuse...

-Finally only these nomads come here, and yet they come to visit Niv'eh, as they had always done, and now these ruins are all that stands for the strange city of Atast...
+So finally only these nomads come here, and yet they come to visit Niv'eh, as they had always done;
+and now these ruins are all that stands for the strange city of Atast...

-And so the secrets of Atast were lost to the depths of time...
+And so the secrets of Atast were lost to the depths of time.

-However Atastean relics still may be found in the remote plains of Nemia...
+However Atastean relics still may be found in the remote plains of Nemia.

-And the ruins of Old Atast may be wandered about, as I have done...
+And the ruins of Old Atast may be wandered about, as I have done.
 For who cannot wonder What knowledge might have been lost?
 And yet even now what has the desert still preserved?

-(Just)
-What did Atrakarata, the Atastean god from beyond the stars, have to teach her chosen people of Atast?
+Just what did Atrakarata, the Atastean god from beyond the stars, have to teach her chosen people of Atast?

 *Do you have any ideas about that?* (*What do you think Atrakarata taught them?*)

-We have only a few scattered writings speaking of Atrakarata's teachings...
+We have only a few scattered writings speaking of Atrakarata's teachings.
-But they are extremely intriguing, hinting at a mastery of the 'powers of lightning'...
+But they are extremely intriguing, hinting at a mastery of the 'powers of lightning'.

-And what is also very curious is that a cult of Atrakarata existed long before Atast... there is a primitive stone temple to Atrakarata in the far south, leagues beyond Nem'ea and far beyond any trade route, far beyond where nel would have dreamed of expanding
+And what is also very curious is that a cult of Atrakarata existed long before Atast.
+There is a primitive stone temple to Atrakarata in the far south, ancient beyond words.
+It is leagues from Nem'ea, far from any trade route, where Nel would never have dreamed of expanding.

-i think the imperials didn't necessarily understand much about Atrakarata, even as they built vast temples to their city's patron, Atrakarata of the Light beyond Heaven, for her cult was one of veils and mysteries, and her disciplies were not going around discussing the sayings and doings of their god.
+I think maybe the imperials didn't necessarily understand so much about Atrakarata, even as they built vast temples to their city's patron, Sacred Atrakarata Starmother, of the Dim Light beyond Heaven, for her cult was one of veils and mysteries, and her disciplies were not going around discussing the sayings and doings of their god.

-So we know that Atrakarata is a very old god, and that she revealed something truly wonderful to her people in the desert, and also hypothesize perhaps that the empire never really understood either her cult or indeed even her own scholar-tinkers of the great towers... --For after a generation or two all the great power of Nelos had collapsed!
+So we know that Atrakarata is a very old god, and that she revealed something truly wonderful to her people in the desert, and also hypothesize perhaps that the empire never really understood either her cult or indeed even her own scholar-tinkers of the great towers...
+--For after a generation or two all the great power of Nelos had collapsed!
 Did they perhaps try to use the fruits of Atrakarata's teachings against her wishes?

 [If you really must go to the lands of Nem'ea, seek Qutb Oasis.
 There is an old man who knows many curious things about the relics...]